 The ability to link cause and effect diagrams to other cause and effect diagrams lets you build up a hierarchy of cause and effect relationships that mirror the complexity of plant organizations.
 Each cause and effect box is an active screen area for accessing related charts and text.
-These boxes are selected by touchscreen, mouse, or trackball.
+Click a cause box to view the information linked to it.